Babisunu03/HR-Analytics/README.md

 Build a predictive model for attrition using logistic regression

-1  EDA

-2  Data cleaning
+1  Data cleaning

 .
 Checking data types

-3  Data transformation
+2  Data transformation

 .
 Split data into numerical and categorical values

 .
 Transform categorical variables

-4  Data Modelling
+3  Data Modelling

 .
 Create  and train the model